 What we’re doing to improve accessibility

-The guidelines have 3 levels of accessibility (A, AA and AAA).
-We’ve chosen Level AA as the target for the ESHT website.
+The guidelines have three levels of accessibility (A, AA and AAA).
+We’ve chosen Level AA as the target for the our website.

-While we are only partially compliant with the Level AA, we do plan to be fully compliant by the end of March 2022
+While we are only partially compliant with the Level AA, we are working towards being fully compliant.

-We monitor the website regularly to maintain this, but if you do find any problems, please get in touch at email: esh-tr.AccessibleInformation@nhs.net
+We monitor the website regularly to maintain this, but if you do find any problems, please get in touch at: esh-tr.AccessibleInformation@nhs.net

 Preparation of this accessibility statement